mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 The figure below displays a high-level workflow diagram illustrating the main steps taking place in the reduction.
+For the sake of clarity, all possible steps are illustrated, even if some of them are optional.

 .. diagram:: ReflectometryReductionOne_HighLvl-v2_wkflw.dot